Rajkumar-94/Git_Repo_Stats/README.md

 e) Log in to GitHub and generate Token with repo permission checked to read Git Stats.

-f) Update the conf file, with your details.
+f) Update the git_stat_conf.py under conf directory, with the required details.
 Note: To fetch public repository's details, make sure you have the collaborative access for that repository.

-d) Run test_to_collect_Git_repo_stats.py code, a csv file with GitHub stats will be generated on the same path where the code is available.
+d) collect_Git_repo_stats.py code, a csv file with GitHub stats will be generated on the same path where the code is available.

 Setup to run the code in AWS lambda function:
 ------